AdoNunes/DiscordAlertsTrader/README.md

 DiscordAlertsTrader is a python package to get messages from a subscribed discord channel where buy and sell stock and options signals are messaged.
 The package will parse the messages and execute the trades for traders specified in the config file.
+It will track the messages from all channels, the analysts portfolio and the bot portfolio.

+If no brokerage API key is provided, it will just print the discord messages and track the analysts portfolio.
+With a TDA API key, it will track current price of the alerts, and calculated PnL-current.

+If in config.ini DO_BTO_TRADES = false, not trades will be executed.

-Trades are done through TDAmeritrade API.
+Trades are done through TDAmeritrade API, implementing webull and etrade.

 What this package does: